tldr-pages/tldr/COMMUNITY-ROLES.md

   This means they will be able to push commits to that repository, as well as merge PRs, label and close issues, among other things.

-- **Repo collaborators who show interest in maintenance work should be added as org members.**
+- **Repository collaborators who regularly perform maintenance tasks should be added as organization members.**
   (Maintenance work means facilitating contributions by other people, which in this project typically consists in reviewing and/or merging PRs.)
   Specifically: once a repository collaborator has _merged at least 10 PRs_